Vertexwahn/BazelDemos/README.md

 - [intermediate](/intermediate): Usage of different third-party dependencies and tools

 Furthermore, the [ci](/ci) directory contains build jobs to ensure that specific demos work across different operating systems.
+Not all demos that can be found here are also covered by CI.

 ## Hello World